Art-Sells/Arells/Build-Notes.md

 - - - if acVactTaa > 0.00000, initiate a swapWBTC"Function"(from Smart Contract) only during a change from acVactTaa > 0.00000 to acVactTaa <== 0.00000 and vise versa (so as to not continue swapping endlessly)
 - - - if acVactDas > 0.00, initiate a swapUSDC"Function"(from Smart Contract) only during a change from acVactDas > 0.00 to acVactDas <== 0.00 and vise versa (so as to not continue swapping endlessly)
 - - Sell Test (HPMContext)
-- - - if acVactTaa > 0.00000, subtract $sellAmount + 3% (in BTC format) from aBTC before initiating vatopGroups selling algo and incrementing into soldAmount.
+- - - if acVactTaa > 0.00000, subtract $sellAmount + 3% (in BTC format) from aBTC before initiating vatopGroups selling algo and incrementing into soldAmounts.
 Then initiate sellWBTC"Function"(from Smart Contract).
-- - - If acVactDas > 0.00, increment $sellAmount into soldAmount(this is already baked into the HPM algorithm).
+- - - If acVactDas > 0.00, increment $sellAmount into soldAmounts(this is already baked into the HPM algorithm).
 Then initiate sellUSDC"Function"(from Smart Contract).

 - Test Import & Sell (without HPM) Bitcoin to WBTC(Polygon POS), WBTC<-swap->USDC(Polygon POS).
 - - Import (Polygon POS USDC wallet created in Cognito (when Import clicked)).
 Encrypt/Decrypt Wallet Key (like Bitcoin).